- What We Do

 Food Security Situation

-Remnants of Liberia’s 1989-2003 conflict can be seen throughout the country, including the 85 percent unemployment rate.
-War destroyed the country’s health and education systems, severely diminished its agricultural capacity, and precipitated terrible water and sanitation conditions.
-Liberia has a stunting prevalence of 42% and is currently ranked 174 out of 187 countries in the 2012 UN Development Program (UNDP) Human Development Index.
+Impacts of Liberia’s 1989-2003 conflict can still be seen throughout the country in its inadequate health and education systems, diminished agricultural capacity, and recovering economic and social infrastructure.
+Liberia has a high rate of malnutrition, a stunting prevalence of 42%, and is currently ranked 174 out of 187 countries in the 2013 UN Development Program Human Development Index.

 Food Assistance Programs